ai-cfia/dev-rel-docs/adr/002-database-structure.md

 Pros:

 - **Enhanced teamwork:** By using a single consolidated database, teams can collaborate more effectively.
 By having only one database, sharing and accessing data becomes simpler, which can lead to improved cross-functional cooperation.
-(Source: [Budibase - How to Integrate Multiple Databases](https://budibase.com/blog/data/how-to-integrate-multiple-databases))
+[Budibase - How to Integrate Multiple Databases](#ref-budibase)

 - **Elimination of repeated data:** This approach eliminates the need for redundant data.
 All information is stored in one place, reducing data duplication and ensuring data consistency.
 If I create a file in one database, I can access it in another without the need to recreate it.
-(Source: [Matillion - What is Data Consolidation?](https://www.matillion.com/blog/what-is-data-consolidation))
+[Matillion - What is Data Consolidation?](#ref-matillon)

 - **Greater flexibility in product management:** A consolidated database provides greater flexibility in managing different products.
 It allows for efficient data sharing and integration between various teams or products, making it easier to adapt to changing requirements.
 By using a system of Python modules, we can just add what we need, and when we need it.